Cavitation, pressure, temperature, leakage, and hundreds of other reasons are there that could cause the pump to not work properly.

 That’s it – Now you know how to take apart a pressure washer pump!

-If you’re new to the process, you want to take every step slow and carefully.
+If you’re new to the process, you want to take every step slowly and carefully.
 It’d help if you could do the process under the supervision of a technician or someone who knows about this stuff.

 Got any questions?
 Feel free to ask.